 When To See A Doctor?

 Seek medical care if your baby has any symptoms of umbilical cord infection.
-Immediate medical care is needed if the baby has umbilical bleeding for more than ten minutes.
-Bleeding for shorter durations that occurs for more than three days also requires medical care (1).
+Immediate medical care is also needed if the baby has umbilical bleeding for more than ten minutes.
+Furthermore, medical care is essential if belly button bleeding in newborns is noticed, even for shorter durations, for more than three days (1).

 Never hesitate to talk to the healthcare provider if your newborn looks ill or you are concerned that the child needs to be evaluated.
 You may also contact the doctor during office hours to clarify any queries and to know about umbilical cord care.